egels/PD2-Skill-Profiler/readme.md

 1. Click the *Download ZIP* button on the right panel of this page;
 2. Extract the content of the zipped file;
 3. Copy the content of `PD2-Skill-Profiler-master` to your Payday 2 folder (typically `C:\Program Files (x86)\Steam\steamapps\common\PAYDAY 2`);
-4. Do not overwrite `PD2hook.yml`.
-If you are asked to do so, that means you have other mods installed.
-In this case, merge the content of both files using a text editor.
-[This steam guide](http://steamcommunity.com/sharedfiles/filedetails/?id=352849327) can help you.

 After installation is done, a new option should appear in the game's menu under "Skills and Perks".
 Click it to open the Skill Profiler.